RNA-FRETools/fretlabel/docs/module/ff.md

 # Force field

 The **ff** submodule includes functions to patch an existing force field with fluorophore and linker parameters.
+Functions prefixed with `pymol` should be executed from the PyMOL command line.

 ```{eval-rst}
 .. automodule:: fretlabel.ff